xhyrom/discord-datamining/data/blog/posts/awesome-ai-apps-bots-amplify-your-discord-experience/content.md

 <div class="column-4 w-col w-col-8 w-col-stack">
     <div id="heading-1" class="rich-wrapper">
         <div class="blog-post-content w-richtext">
-            <p>This Sunday, July 16 is AI Appreciation Day and in honor, we’re highlighting some amazing AI-powered apps from our creative Discord Developer community.&nbsp;</p>
+            <p>Today, we’re highlighting some amazing AI-powered apps from our creative Discord Developer community.</p>
             <p>You might be asking: Why celebrate a tool like AI?
 We believe in its value in aiding hanging out and having fun with friends.
 On Discord, rather than just going solo with an app, you can supercharge your conversations and share the experience of seeing what sorts of exciting, wild and sometimes silly results come from prompts.&nbsp;</p>
             <p>When friends are on Discord together to hang out, play games, or study, they often use apps to give their servers a more personal touch.
 Just like a treehouse, after you build your server and invite your friends, you decorate it and make it your own, based on hobbies, interests, and topics you care about.</p>
             <p>AI-powered apps have made their homes in nearly three million Discord servers, ranging from AI companions, to groups generating gaming assets with AI and AI-based learning communities.
 More than 30 million people already use AI apps on Discord every month!&nbsp; Whether you’re generating a shiny new avatar or putting into words something you can’t quite figure out on your own, there’s a lot to explore and we love seeing how people are using our platform to discover what’s possible together.</p>